luau-project/minpack-builder/doc/Build-and-Install-on-Windows-GFortran.md

 # Build and Install on Windows (GFortran)

-For this tutorial, we are going to use Windows 11 mostly in a command prompt-only fashion, compiling the library with GFortran from MSYS2.
+For this tutorial, we are going to use Windows 11 in a command prompt-only fashion, compiling the library with the latest GFortran from MSYS2.
 In this guide, we obtain MSYS2 through ```winget``` (Microsoft's package manager).

 ## Table of Contents